 “Cackling farts” is 17th century slang for eggs!
 Join our Great Colonial Cook Off and discover the tastes and techniques of 17th century cooking. www.colonialcookoff.com

 Our Dig for an Hour and Dig for a Day programs allow you to join our crew of professional archaeologists as they dig, sift and record the remains of 17th century Ferryland.
 We provide the tools and training.
 All you need is a hankering to get hands on with history.

 Cape Race Lighthouse

 Cape Race is where the Titanic distress signal was received.

 Mount Pearl, Newfoundland and Labrador

-Admiralty House Museum is in Mount Pearl, NL.
-The museum focuses on communications history
+Admiralty House Museum is in Mount Pearl, NL, and focuses on communications and community.

 Manuels River Hibernia Interpretation Centre